mozman/dxfwrite/doc/entities/layer.rst

 * Layers provide the most efficient way of controlling object color and linetype

 First you have to create layers, assigning them names and properties such as color and linetype.
-Then you can assign those layers to other darwing entities.
+Then you can assign those layers to other drawing entities.
 To assign a layer just use its name as string.

 Create a layer::